niemczyk-m/AkamaiOPEN-edgegrid-powershell/README.md

 EdgeGrid for PowerShell

-> **NOTICE:** PowerShell EdgeGrid Client has been deprecated and is not supported anymore.
+> **NOTICE:** We have deprecated PowerShell EdgeGrid Client and no longer support it.
 For details on managing Akamai's product APIs via PowerShell, see the [Akamai Powershell Module](https://github.com/akamai/PowerShell) repo.

-Invoke-AkamaiOPEN is a PowerShell authorization wrapper around `Invoke-RestMethod`.
+`Invoke-AkamaiOPEN` is a PowerShell authorization wrapper around `Invoke-RestMethod`.
 It adds the required EdgeGrid signature to a normal `Invoke-RestMethod` request.

 ## Install

-Invoke-AkamaiOPEN requires PowerShell 3.0.
+`Invoke-AkamaiOPEN` requires PowerShell ≥ 5.1.

 ## Authentication